 Step 3: Disable the dedicated management port.
-This design does not use it.
+This design does not use it. interface Management0/0 shutdown

 Step 4: Configure local user authentication.

 Username [username] password [password]

 All passwords in this document are examples and should not be used in production configurations.
 Follow your company's policy, or-if no policy exists-create a password using a minimum of eight characters with a combination of uppercase, lowercase, and numbers.